 We are a team of grassroots organizers, political strategists, and movement educators, with decades of cumulative experience in labor unions, community organizing, electoral campaigns, issue campaigns, and creative direct action.

-Pam Campos-Palma is a senior strategist and campaigner with Beyond the Choir’s Veterans Organizing Institute.
-She served as a geopolitical operations intelligence analyst in the United States Air Force for over a decade.
+Pam Campos-Palma, Director of Veteran Strategic Initiatives.
+Pam served as a geopolitical operations intelligence analyst in the United States Air Force for over a decade.
 Her political and civic engagement work includes initiatives she founded to empower underrepresented communities.
 Pam has been featured on NBC, CNN, BBC, and Huffington Post and is vested in addressing issues of international peace & security, gender, and political parity.
 Pam graduated from NYU with a Master of Public Administration focused in International Policy and Management and has served as an international consultant to projects in South Africa, Guatemala, and Honduras.

 Michelle Crentsil has worked on numerous social justice campaigns for the past decade, focusing on racial and economic justice as well as leadership development for young people of color.
 After six years with SEIU (training staff and worker leaders in organizing and coordinating worker-led majority actions), Michelle has recently transitioned to work with Open Philanthropy, focusing on the criminal justice reform portfolio to support campaigns taking on mass incarceration.
 Michelle was also a co-founder and active participant in Occupy Wall Street’s People of Color Working Group.

-Anika Fassia has worked at the local, state and national level as a policy analyst, communication strategist and trainer since 2008.
-She has worked with hundreds of advocates, elected officials, students and community organizers to advance the role of the public sector in racial justice as the former Director of Outreach at Public Works.
+Anika Fassia has worked at the local, state, and national level as a policy analyst, communication strategist, and trainer since 2008.
+She has worked with hundreds of advocates, elected officials, students, and community organizers to advance the role of the public sector in racial justice as the former Director of Outreach at Public Works.
 Previously, she was part of the inaugural class of policy fellows for the Center on Budget and Policy Priorities.
-Anika is also a trainer for Mothering Justice and a senior consultant for the Insight Center for Community Economic Development.
+Anika is also a trainer for Mothering Justice and a senior consultant for the Insight Center on Community Economic Development.
 In her commitment to remain grounded and connected to service delivery in her policy advocacy work, Anika completed her nursing degree in 2016 and is also a Pediatric ICU nurse.